-The data were obtained for 1,757 children aged 12 months, 1,522 - 18 months and 1,523 - 24 months.
-Any impairments in communication, gross and fine motor skills, problem-solving and social skills were detected in children of women who had and did not have COVID-19 at these ages, respectively, 32.3% versus 29.4%; 22.4% versus 20.5% and 19.2% versus 16.8%.
-After processing the data with mixed-effects logistic regression models taking into account the influence of co-factors, the difference between the offspring of women who had and did not have COVID-19 during pregnancy was statistically insignificant.
-The risk remained insignificant when analyzed separately by gestational trimester, the presence of fever during infection and previous vaccination.
+The data were obtained for 1,757 children aged 12 months, 1,522 children aged 18 months, and 1,523 children aged 24 months.
+Any impairment in communication, gross and fine motor skills, problem-solving, and social skills was detected in 32.3 percent versus 29.4 percent of women at these ages who had and did not have COVID-19; 22.4 percent versus 20.5 percent; and 19.2 percent versus 16.8 percent, respectively.
+After processing the data with mixed-effects logistic regression models accounting for the influence of covariates, the difference between the offspring of women who had and did not have COVID-19 during pregnancy was statistically insignificant.
+The risk remained insignificant when analyzed separately by gestational trimester, the presence of fever during infection, and previous vaccination.

 From DrMoro